 Rule 29 – Order of precedence of motions

 Without prejudice to Rule 28 of the present Rules, procedural motions shall have precedence in the following order over all other proposals or motions before the meeting:

 (b) adjournment of the meeting;

 (c) adjournment of the discussion on the item in hand;

 (d) closure of the discussion on the item in hand.

-At the end of each meeting the Secretary shall submit to the Committee for its approval a list of the decisions adopted during the meeting.
+At the end of each meeting the Secretariat shall submit to the Committee for its approval a list of the decisions adopted during the meeting.

-A draft report of the meetings of the Committee shall be prepared by the Secretary.
+A draft report of the meetings of the Committee shall be prepared by the Secretariat.
 The draft report shall be submitted to the Committee for approval.